-At Bloggers Passion, we always identify broken links using SEMrush site audit tool.
-It’s one of the best features of SEMrush where you can easily find all the broken (including toxic links) links on your site.
+At Bloggers Passion, we always identify broken links using Semrush site audit tool.
+It’s one of the best features of Semrush where you can easily find all the broken (including toxic links) links on your site.

 You can also use any type of link checker plugins or tools to easily find and fix all of your broken link issues.

-In case if you’re wondering about what type of link checker tools or plugins available online, here’s a list.
+In case you’re wondering about what type of link checker tools or plugins available online, here’s a list.